Qiskit/rustworkx/docs/source/tutorial/introduction.rst

     path_graph = rx.generators.directed_path_graph(5)
     mpl_draw(path_graph)

-In this example we created a 5 node directed path graph.
+In this example we created a directed path graph with 5 nodes.
 This shows the directionality of the edges in the graph visualization with the arrow head pointing to the target node.